-i) Make good provision
+Make good provision i)

-In accordance with various lease agreements, the Group must restore leased premises in Western Australia, South Australia, Victoria and New South Wales to their original condition at the end of the leases.
+In accordance with various lease agreements, the Group must restore leased premises in Western Australia, South Australia, Victoria, New South Wales and the Northern Territory to their original condition at the end of the leases.

 Because of the long-term nature of the liability, the greatest uncertainty in estimating the provisions is the costs that will ultimately be incurred.